cpscottasu/ICP_Topo_Diff_Matlab/README.md

 To perform the ICP Differencing:
-1. Download the Matlab scripts and download the list functions from Mathworks
+1. Download the Matlab scripts (DifferencingMatlab.zip) and download the list functions from Mathworks
 2. Download already processed datasets for the Kumamoto earthquake here: https://cloud.sdsc.edu/v1/AUTH_opentopography/www/shortcourses%2FA2HRT_RCN%2FKumamoto_Lidar.zip or process your own lidar data given the links below.
 3. Put the downloaded las lidar datasets in the same directory has the Matlab scripts.